acend/website-hugo/site/content/en/trainings/helm.md

   img3 : "images/trainings/ACEND_CodeB@2x.jpg"

 main_text: "This half-day training in German or English provides a practical and easy-to-understand introduction to Helm, the best-known Package Manager for applications on Kubernetes.
-With Helm, even complex applications can be defined, installed, managed and run on Container Platforms.
+With Helm, even complex applications can be defined, installed, managed and run on Container Platforms.\n\n
 Our teachers draw on considerable practical experience and are certified Kubernetes Administrators."

 accordion:
     enable : true